Kuuplaio/api-documentation/source/index.html.md

 curl "https://YOUR_API_DOMAIN/feed?key=your_personal_key"
 ```

 Authenticate your account when using the API by including your personal API key in the request.
-To obtain a key and the api domain to use, please contact your Kuup.la account manager.
+To obtain a key and the api domain to use, please contact your kuup.la account manager.
 Do not share your secret API keys in publicly accessible areas such GitHub, client-side code, and so forth.

 For all endpoint except the offer feed, authentication to the API is performed via Bearer token.
 To obtain your Bearer token make a POST first to the login endpoint.

 # Offer feed

-## Get the Kuup.la offer feed
+## Get the kuup.la offer feed

 >Example request: